Dip. Couns., MSC (Psych), MBACP

 I work with areas such as anxiety, depression or sleep difficulties in a variety of ways.
 I endeavour to find the best way of meeting the needs of clients.
 I offer empathic and non-judgemental listening in a safe space, allowing clients to explore what is going on for them.
 I also offer more proactive, solution focused ways of encouraging self-support and strategies.

 I have many years of experience working with bereavement, and I am increasingly aware that ‘loss’ occurs in many different ways.

 When people suffer relationship break-ups, divorce, career changes, retirement, empty nests, illness and disability to name a few, there can be similar feelings of hopelessness, loss of identity, loss of purpose and future.
 Put simply: “This is not how it was meant to be!”.
 The recent COVID 19 pandemic has also produced many grief responses, as we have had to adapt to a new way of life, and suffered losses of freedom, finance, confidence and connections, as well as the loss of loved ones and perhaps the chance to say goodbye.

 I have worked with a full range of adults, both individually and in groups, from young to more elderly.
 I am aware that depression, anxiety, confusion and lack of direction can occur at any age and any time of life.

 I have a particular interest in relationships, both past and present.
-Relationship difficulties can affect confidence and happiness, and can be present in families, friendships and the work place.
-I offer a space to explore these challenges, both with individuals and couples, who may benefit from a neutral place to explore relationship difficulties together.
+Our relationship difficulties can affect confidence and happiness, and can be present within families, friendships and in the workplace.
+I offer a space to explore these challenges, whether working with the bereaved, with people struggling with their relationships, or with couples that would like a neutral space to explore their relationship difficulties together.

-My background in teaching has given me an increased insight into the demands of family life, whether the families are together or separated, and also an understanding of the pressure and stress that supporting children can bring, and the strains that this can put on relationships.
+My background in teaching has given me an increased insight into the demands of family life, the pressures and stress that supporting children can bring, and the strains this can put on relationships.